SCB LEGAL

 Nullity Nullity is the term for an invalid (void) marriage.
 Nullity is when a Court determines that a marriage should not have been made.
 It is often referred to as an annulment (but has different meaning to annulment in religious contexts).

-Offer An offer, or offer to settle, is a way that individuals can work with each other to try and settle issues without the need to go to Court.
-One person can, on their own or with the help of a lawyer, write to the other person with the conditions they put forward as a resolution to their disputes.
+Offer An offer, or offer to settle, is a way that individuals can work with each other to try and settle the matter is it’s entirety (or in part) without the need to go to Court or if the matter is already at Court, without the need to continue with the proceedings.
+One person can, on their own or with the help of a lawyer, write to the other person with their proposal as a resolution to their disputes.
 In Family Law, it is compulsory to prove that attempts have been made to resolve issues and disputes before they are able to go to Court.
 An offer should therefore be made in parenting matters, property and financial settlements.
+Even if Court proceedings have commenced, it is recommended that the parties engage in negotiations and make offers in an attempt to resolve the matter.
+Sometimes, the Court may make orders for the parties to make an offer of settlement.

 Offshore/Overseas Assets In Family Law, it is important that both people disclose all assets, including any assets they hold overseas.
 Assets held in other countries, or offshore, are included in the asset pool (culmination of every asset and liability held by both people, either together or separately).
-Offshore/overseas assets may include property, as well as assets like international accounts and pension accounts.
+Offshore/overseas assets may include real property, as well as assets such as stock, international bank accounts and pension accounts/entitlements.

-Opening Statement The first time the Court will be formally addressed by a party to the matter or their legal representative.
-An opening statement should include the orders being requested, any relevant issues to the case, as well as any evidence that is going to be presented to the Court, including witness’ names and their affidavits (statements).
+Opening Statement Generally, at an interim or final hearing, each party or their lawyers will provide a brief overview of the matter and what they hope to achieve at the hearing.
+An opening statement should include the orders being requested, any relevant issues to the case, as well as any evidence that is going to be presented to the Court, including expert reports, witness’ names and their affidavits (statements).

 Outcome A legal term meaning the result of a case.
+The outcome can be reached by agreement or by the Court after hearing the evidence.
 This can include all and any instructions and judgements made.

 Outline of Case Document A document to be submitted to the Court that outlines for the Judge, the significant aspects of a case.
 It should include a chronology set out in table format, listing all the relevant events that happened both before and after separation.
 It includes a summary of arguments that outlines the issues to be addressed, including relevant facts, case law history and other relevant documentation.
 Finally, it must also refer to Section 60CC of the Family Law Act, which looks at critical elements such as the mental health of the parties, the risk of abuse, how any orders given may impact children, and any other relevant circumstances.